Shadow a Member of the PA General Assembly in Harrisburg

 This program is coordinated with "Pitt Day in Harrisburg," which is an event sponsored by the Pitt Alumni Association and Pitt's Office of Community and Governmental Relations where alumni, faculty, staff, students, and friends advocate for Pitt and the importance of public higher education.
 So, students not only will have the opportunity to connect with legislators, but they will also connect with Pitt leadership and other influential alumni, faculty, staff, and students.

 This one-day program is typically offered in March.
 The date for 2019 will be announced in January.

 - Experience a day in the life of an elected official

 - Possible experiences include constituent meetings, chamber or committee meetings, committee hearings, or meetings with lobbyists or interest groups

 - Free trip to Harrisburg and hotel stay!

 All University of Pittsburgh students pursuing any major or degree.

 Students apply online and participation is awarded on a competitive basis.

 - Describe your interest in politics and in this specific program.

-Participation is based on the application and face to face interview.
-Ideal participants have excellent written and oral communication skills and professional interests that align with the program.
+Participation is based on the application and a face-to-face interview.
+Ideal participants have excellent written and oral communication skills.
+The program typically has about 9-15 available positions.